-The following is only a preliminary statement.
-No final conclusions can be drawn until the vote count has been completed, and the results of the election fully implemented.
-The achievements of the OSCE Mission to Bosnia and Herzegovina, who worked in co-operation with their local counterparts at all levels of the election administration in order to realize these elections should be commended.
-These Municipal Elections are a considerable achievement, despite some of the technical shortcomings, given the fact that the elections were organized within the context of a conflict resolution process.
+The following is only a preliminary assessment.
+No final conclusions can be drawn until the vote count and verification procedure has been completed, and the results of the election fully implemented.

+The achievements of the OSCE Mission to Bosnia and Herzegovina, who worked in co-operation with their local counterparts at all levels of the election administration in order to realise these elections, should be commended.
+These Municipal Elections are a considerable achievement, despite some of the technical shortcomings, given the fact that the elections were organised within the context of a conflict resolution process.

-In particular, the fact that it was possible to achieve 100% supervision during the registration period and the election days has been an important factor in significantly improving upon last year's election and in preventing large scale fraud.
+In particular, the fact that it was possible to achieve 100% supervision during the registration period and the election days has been an important factor in significantly improving upon last years election and in preventing large scale fraud.

-The realization of these elections would not have been possible without the excellent co-operation of SFOR, which provided a substantial logistical support and secured a stable environment in which the electoral process could be held.
+The realisation of these elections would not have been possible without the excellent co-operation of SFOR, which provided a substantial logistical support and secured a stable environment in which the electoral process could be held.